 Cybersecurity Canon Book Review: Dawn of the Code War: America’s Battle Against Russia, China, and the Rising Global Cyber Threat

-Book Review by Canon Committee Member: Andrew Hall
+Book review by Andrew Hall

 I recommend this book to readers interested in cybersecurity from the Justice Department perspective and the role of FBI in cybersecurity.
 I do not recommend this book for the Cybersecurity Hall of Fame.